 Is your child looking for a way to become more involved with animals and the issues that affect them?
 Is he or she always looking for an opportunity to learn more about pets?

 PetSet Youth Club is perfect for students in grades 5-7 who want to take a closer look at animal welfare issues currently affecting our shelter and community.
-Through hands-on activities and discussions, staff humane educators lead by the series of for evening sessions on topics such as standards in the pet food industry, pros and cons of gift adoptions, how to help urban wildlife and much, much more!
+Through hands-on activities and discussions, humane educators lead sessions on topics such as standards in the pet food industry, pros and cons of gift adoptions, how to help urban wildlife and much, much more!
 PetSet provides kids the opportunity to be around other kids with the same passion for animals as themselves, with lots of fun mixed in!

 Some topics covered in the past include:

 Membership to PetSet is $75 per semester and includes:

 PetSet Youth Club meets once a month on the third Tuesday of the month in Woodbury, and in Golden Valley on the third Wednesday and Thursday of the month during the school year.
 All sessions are from 6:00-8:00 PM.